Mirzipan/Framed.Commander/README.md

 ```
 * `OnCommandExecution` - same as `IClientProcessor`.
 * `OnCommandExecuted` - same as `IClientProcessor`.
+* `OnActionProcessing` - invoked immediately before processing of an action.
+* `OnActionProcessed` - invoked immediately after an action was processed.
 * `Validate` - same as `IClientProcessor`, includes an overload which have have further options specified.
 * `Process` - same as calling `ProcessServerAction`.
 * `ProcessClientAction` - validates and processes an action sent by client.